Sarasota, Florida: Historic buildings and sites

 By the end of the twentieth century, many of Sarasota's more modest historical structures were demolished.
 Recently, two historic buildings, the Crocker Church and the Bidwell-Wood House (the oldest remaining structure in the city), first restored by Veronica Morgan and members of the Sarasota Alliance for Historic Preservation that she founded, became city property.
 These structures were relocated to this park, despite protests from residents who objected to the loss of park area.

-In the late 1970s, Sarasota County purchased the Terrace Hotel that was built by Charles Ringling and renovated it for use as a county government office building.
+In the late 1970s, Sarasota County purchased the Terrace Hotel that Charles Ringling built and renovated it for use as a county government office building.
 The adjacent courthouse that he donated to the new county in 1921 has been listed on the National Register of Historic Places.
 The courthouse complex was designed by Dwight James Baum.

-In the next decade the landmark hotel built by Owen Burns, the El Vernona, which had been turned into apartments became endangered.
-By then it was called the John Ringling Towers and was purchased by a phosphate miner, Gardinier, who wanted to turn it into his corporate headquarters.
-All of the tenants were turned out and plans were made for the restoration of the building.
-The city commissioners supported the plan initially, but lobbying to undermine the project began and one of the commissioners changed her vote.
+In the next decade, the landmark hotel built by Owen Burns, the El Vernona, which had been turned into apartments, became endangered.
+By then, it was called the John Ringling Towers and was purchased by a phosphate miner, Gardinier, who wanted to turn it into his corporate headquarters.
+Plans were made to restore the building.
+The city commissioners initially supported the plan, but lobbying to undermine the project began, and one of the commissioners changed her vote.
 The project was denied at the final hearing.
-The enraged miner abandoned the city and subsequent owners, seeking to demolish it, made garish changes to the building to make it unappealing before finally leaving it open for vagrants to invade and pilfer.

-Remarkable preservation success occurred during the 1990s when the community exhibition hall, the Municipal Auditorium, designed by Thomas Reed Martin and Clarence A. Martin, was listed on the National Register of Historic Paces and meticulously restored to its depression recovery era, 1937 WPA community project, completion status and its architectural glory—both inside and out.
+Remarkable preservation success occurred during the 1990s when the community exhibition hall, the Municipal Auditorium, designed by Thomas Reed Martin and Clarence A. Martin, was listed on the National Register of Historic Places and meticulously restored to its depression recovery era, 1937 WPA community project, completion status, and its architectural glory—both inside and out.
 The city boasts that 100,000 people use it every year and it is a boon to the community for recreation, lawn sports, as well as being heavily attended for auctions, concerts, conventions, flea markets, galas, graduations, lectures, orchid and flower shows, and a full range of trade shows of interest to the community.
 Later the Federal Building, designed by George Albee Freeman (the designer of Seagate for industrialist Powell Crosley Jr.) and Louis A. Simon, which initially had served as the post office was restored as well.